Nadja Regin: Early life

 Regin was born as Nadežda Poderegin (Надежда Подерегин) on 2 December 1931 in Niš, Serbia, Kingdom of Yugoslavia.
 She was born to Milka Bajić Poderegin (1904–1971), a professor, and Ignjatije Poderegin, Russian white émigré, a professor and agricultural scientist.
 She also had a younger sister Jelena Poderegin, nicknamed Ljolja.
 Her mother was born in Pljevlja, Ottoman Empire (today in Montenegro), while her father was an ethnic Russian born in Kyiv, Russian Empire (today in Ukraine).

 She grew up in Kraljevo where her father worked as a professor at the High School for Agriculture.
 He was executed by the German occupation forces during World War II during the Kraljevo massacre in October 1941.
 Though several people intervened for him to be released, he refused to abandon his colleagues and students who were to be shot by the Germans, so they shot him, too.
 Her mother Milka was a vocal opponent to the German occupation and was blacklisted by the Germans.

 After the Soviet Red Army arrived in Yugoslavia and participated with the Yugoslav Partisans in forcing out the Germans, a 13-year-old Regin shortly acted as an interpreter in the Kraljevo hospital, as she learned Russian from her father.
 Soon after the liberation, Poderegin family moved to Belgrade where her mother found a new employment.
+According to writer, translator and diplomat Ivan Ivanji, Poderegin was arrested during the 1948 Tito–Stalin split by UDBA (Yugoslav secret police intelligence and security agency) for distributing pro-Stalin pamphlets.
+Ivanji further claims that she was soon released "on intervention by someone important" as "harmless".
+In his autobiographical book Bilo jednom u Jugoslaviji (Once Upon a Time in Yugoslavia), Ivanji states that he befriended Poderegin in early 1950s, at the time when she was unhappily in love with painter and sculptor Marinko Benzon, describing Poderegin as "one of the most beautiful girls in Belgrade".